IOC refuses Russian athletes' request to join Winter Olympics

 - IOC review panel recommends Russian athletes and support staff cleared on appeal should not participate in Games

-(CNN)The International Olympic Committee (IOC) has refused a request for 15 Russian athletes and coaches to attend the 2018 PyeongChang Winter Olympics.
+(CNN)In a fresh twist to the doping saga that threatens to overshadow the Winter Olympics, the International Olympic Committee (IOC) has refused a request for 15 Russian athletes and coaches "cleared of doping" to attend the PyeongChang Games.

-The 13 athletes and two coaches were among 28 Russian athletes whose lifetime bans were overturned by the Swiss-based Court of Arbitration for Sport (CAS) on Thursday.
+The 13 athletes and two coaches were among 28 Russians whose lifetime bans for doping were overturned by the Swiss-based Court of Arbitration for Sport (CAS) Thursday.

-After the ruling, the Russian Olympic Committee requested they be allowed to attend to Olympics, which are due to start in South Korea on Friday, February 9.
+CAS ruled there was insufficient evidence to show they had broken doping rules during the 2014 Sochi Winter Olympics.

-In a statement issued Monday, the IOC said its interview review panel examined each application on a case-by-case basis and had lingering suspicions about potential anti-doping violations.
+But the IOC said Monday its invitation review panel examined applications on behalf of the 15 individuals and had lingering suspicions about potential anti-doping violations.

+The row puts the IOC, which has always claimed to have the final say on which athletes compete in the Games, at loggerheads with sports law's highest court just days before the Olympics begin in South Korea on February 9.

+However, Russian athletes who can prove they are clean will be invited to compete under a neutral flag, and will be known as Olympic Athletes from Russia (OAR).

+They will wear a uniform with that name on it, and the Olympic anthem will be played at any medal ceremonies for Russian athletes.

-In the statement, the IOC said that the purpose of the review panel, which had recommended that the athletes not be cleared to attend, was "to confirm that athletes can be considered clean for a potential (Olympic Athlete from Russia Implementation Group (OAR IG)) invitation to the Olympic Winter Games."
+The IOC said in a statement the purpose of the review panel was "to confirm that athletes can be considered clean for a potential invitation to the Olympic Winter Games."

-It said the review panel took into account extra information about the athletes sent to it by the World Anti-Doping Agency (WADA) which had "raised suspicion about the integrity of these athletes."
+It said the panel took into account extra information about the athletes sent to it by the World Anti-Doping Agency (WADA) which had "raised suspicion about the integrity of these athletes."

-"The additional information included data from the LIMS (Laboratory Information Management System) database, traces of prohibited substances, evidence of steroid profile manipulation and further confidential information provided to the Panel by WADA," the statement said.

-Last year the International Olympic Committee (IOC) barred Russian athletes from competing in the 2018 Winter Olympics over allegations of state-sponsored doping by Russia in the 2014 Sochi Olympics, but will allow some individuals to compete as neutral athletes.

 At least 168 Russian athletes are participating in the Games, according to the PyeongChang official website.
 None of the athletes whose bans were overturned feature in the list.